luongcongduy97/talenthub/README.md

 ## Project Usage

 After starting the server, visit `http://localhost:3000` to sign up or log in.
 An admin user created from the seed file can view all users, while regular users can only view their own profile.
+The seed data also creates a couple of companies and employees so you have some records to explore immediately.

 Employees belong to companies and users.
 The admin can manage these records using standard Rails CRUD actions (controllers can be extended as needed).